 Two girls from the congregation came over and cleaned the house to help my wife, which I paid them for.

-This is what turned my disappointment into righteous disgust.
+This is what turned my disappointment into righteous anger.

-He’s literally the walking epitome of an race-baiting antagonist.
+He’s literally the walking epitome of a race-baiting antagonist.

 My family met Crump not too long before and we immediately sensed in the Spirit that something wasn’t right about him or his wife.